SpBills/COVID-19_Backend/README.md

-# COVID-19 Backend
+# COVID-19 Backend API Boilerplate
+This is a boilerplate API using Mongoose and ExpressJS.
+(Most was coded in a rush past 10:00 PM.
+Sorry for the bad code.)
-This API is already deployed, however the IP is not publicly accessible yet.
+This API is already deployed for the United States, however the IP is not publicly accessible yet.

 ## How to use for your country:
 If you want to use this for a different country, just create a new MongoDB collection with the name "dailyinfections" and put the connection string in the .env file.